DeepLabCut/napari-deeplabcut/README.md

 ## Installation

+Start by installing PySide6 with `pip install "pyside6<6.3.2"`; this is the library we now use to build GUIs.

-You can install `napari-deeplabcut` via [pip]:
+You can then install `napari-deeplabcut` via [pip]:

     pip install napari-deeplabcut

-To install latest development version :
+Alternatively, to install the latest development version, run:

     pip install git+https://github.com/DeepLabCut/napari-deeplabcut.git